Shopify/slate/README.md

 - Steve Bosworth - @stevebosworth
 - Thomas Kelly - @t-kelly

-## Working with Canvas
+## Working with Slate

 ### Gulp and Theme Kit

-Any Canvas-based theme will use a combination of Gulp and [Theme Kit](https://github.com/Shopify/themekit) for development and support workflows.
+Any Slate-based theme will use a combination of Gulp and [Theme Kit](https://github.com/Shopify/themekit) for development and support workflows.
 Once setup, only edit files in `src/`.
 Files will be copied to `dist/` and be a mirror image of the theme uploaded to your shop.
 The `dist/` folder will not be tracked in GitHub.

 If unsure of any step or need help, ping @cshold or @stevebosworth.